 And then my epiphany came.
 I was in San Sebastian, Spain, on a hike, taking a photo of the delicious spread we had packed for the trek and were about to devour.
 The pic came out great but it hit me: why did I want to share this on my brand Instagram account?
 It had nothing to do with my product or the lifestyle I was trying to build my community around.

 I realized I had been approaching this all wrong.
 Everything I was posting was based on my own personal taste.
 That was a problem because I liked so many different things.
 I loved looking at bright, clean imagery but also followed a ton of brands known for their moodier, matte tones.
 I obsessed over unexpected pops of neon color and yet was really drawn to design that celebrated neutrals.
 And ultimately, all of those different things were influencing everything I was associating with my brand.
 Visually, my aesthetic seemed less than cohesive because my tastes and interests were all over the place!

 If your goals are to build a trusted, beautiful brand, prospective customers may have trouble knowing what you’re about or what it is that you stand for without a cohesive, recognizable style.
 People often decide whether or not to follow a new account within seconds of landing on it.
-But once you are able to establish your style, you can then work out how that fits with your visual stories.
+But once you are able to establish your style, you can then work out how that fits with your visual stories across the board.
 These are the emotional touch points that your brand and product exude and also resonates with your customers.

 - Download our free Style Guide Template here.
 Even if you already have one for your brand, revisit it – could you use a refresh or update?